platinummonkey/mogwai/docs/index.rst

 * Official Repository: https://bitbucket.org/wellaware/mogwai.git
 * Package: https://pypi.python.org/pypi/mogwai/

 mogwai is known to support Python 2.7.
-Testing needs to be done on Python3 and PyPy.
+Python 3.x is not compatible due to the use of pyparsing and gevent.

 .. _download: